cpualei/cpualei/README.md

 <h1>Hi there 👋 My name is Caitlin.
 Welcome to my Github!</h1>

-👶🏽 From Maui, Hawaii
+🏝 From Maui, Hawaii

-🌎 Located in San Diego, California
+🌎 Living in San Diego, California

 🔭 I’m currently working on my full-stack pixel-perfect clone of Medium.